YoYoGames/GMEXT-Twitch/README.md

 * Check [the releases](../../releases)

-Above is the complete list of releases and features, along with the corresponding changelog for each version.
+The complete list of releases and features, along with the corresponding changelog for each version.

 ---